griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 **Kotlin has enough** "taste" that it appeals to the Pythonista and possibly has encouraged, in a long time, new developers onto the JVM

-The Java language is enough to repel new adoption even with [additional features](https://openjdk.java.net/jeps/359), with the initial inertia of adoption in Enterprise, 15-20 years ago, to carry it along
+The Java language is enough to repel new adoption even with [additional features](https://openjdk.java.net/jeps/359), with the initial inertia of deployment in Enterprise, 15-20 years ago, to carry it along

 The "grain" of the language still shows through - Java "varnished" over with some Kotlin is the place to start